 In the event that it is necessary to close school because of weather or other emergency, radio station WRNJ (1510 AM) carry the school closing announcements.
 Parents may also check the "School Closing Information" option on the automated school telephone line by pressing option 6 and the school website will include closing information as well.
 Should it become necessary to close school during the day, the same station will carry the information.
 When the weather is such that road conditions are expected to improve rapidly, school will open at 10:00 AM instead of the regular time.
 Doors will open at 9:30 AM for student arrival.
 Bus pick-ups will be one-and-one half hours later than normal.
-You are registered with Honeywell instant alert, please use the following web-
+You are registered with Honeywell instant alert, please use the following website to verify all your information and to make any changes https://instantalert.honeywell.com.